theoxylo/minecraft_mod_thx/README.txt

 Just copy it to your '%APPDATA%\.minecraft\mods' directory and start Minecraft normally (ModLoader required!)

-Then, check out the options in file '%APPDATA%\.minecraft\mods\mod_thx.options' for controls and other settings.
+After running at least once, check out the options in file '%APPDATA%\.minecraft\mods\mod_thx.options' for controls and other settings.

 DEVELOPMENT
 -----------

-Welcome to the Minecraft mod_Helicopter project!
+Welcome to the Minecraft mod_thx Helicopter project!
 If you are still reading then we will assume you are a modder of would like to become one.
 Here's what you need:

 1. Minecraft (full version, v 1.5_01): http://www.minecraft.net